tgbot-collection/ytdlbot/README.md

 In `flower` service section, you may want to change your basic authentication username password and publish port.

-You can also limit CPU and RAM usage by adding an `deploy' key:
+You can also limit CPU and RAM usage by adding a `deploy' key:

 ```docker
     deploy: